niqdev/akka-stream-cassandra/PITCHME.md

 - wrap old and new C* libraries in facade
 - integrate facade in each service to manage read/write flags on both C*
 - run job to migrate from old to new C*
-- substitute the facade in the services with the new lib
+- substitute the facade with the new lib
 - drop tables in old C*

 ---